 Message extensions, like all other ad extensions, are eligible to show alongside an advertiser’s ads on the SERP, generally making them larger and more feature-rich while increasing CTR.

 Here’s what’s new: As you can see from the image above, message extensions give users the opportunity to click to text a business directly from the SERP!
 Advertisers can even include a pre-written text message to make starting that conversion easier for mobile users in a hurry.
-AdWords advertisers are charged the same CPC fee when a user clicks on a message extension as if they clicked on the ad’s headline or another ad extension.
+Google Ads (formerly known as Google AdWords) advertisers are charged the same CPC fee when a user clicks on a message extension as if they clicked on the ad’s headline or another ad extension.

 Message extensions are currently available in very few accounts, but Google promises they’ll be available in the coming weeks to all advertisers.